Venezuela releases 10 jailed Americans in deal that frees migrants deported to El Salvador by US

 The Americans were among dozens of people, including activists, opposition members and union leaders, that Venezuela's government took into custody in its brutal campaign to crack down on dissent in the 11 months since Maduro claimed to win reelection.

-The U.S. government, along with several other Western nations, does not recognize Maduro's claim to victory and instead points to tally sheets collected by the opposition coalition showing that its candidate, Edmundo González, won the July 2024 election by a more than a two-to-one margin.
+Besides the U.S., several other Western nations also do not recognize Maduro's claim to victory.
+They instead point to tally sheets collected by the opposition coalition showing that its candidate, Edmundo González, won the July 2024 election by a more than a two-to-one margin.

 The dispute over results prompted immediate protests, and the government responded by detaining more than 2,000 people, mostly poor young men.
 González fled into exile in Spain to avoid arrest.